 Data protection regulation provides you with control over your personal data and how it is used.
 However, when you agree to your information being used in research, some of those rights may be limited in order for the research to be reliable and accurate.
-Further information about your rights with respect to your personal data is available at https://compliance.web.ox.ac.uk/individual-rights

-You can find out more about how we use your information by contacting ukiab@ndm.ox.ac.uk
+Further information about your rights with respect to your personal data is available at https://compliance.web.ox.ac.uk/individual-rights You can find out more about how we use your information by contacting ukiab@ndm.ox.ac.uk

-What will happen if I don't want to carry on with the study?
+What will happen if we don't want to carry on with the study?

-You can withdraw from the registry at any time without needing to provide any explanation.
-If you do decide to withdraw, we will continue to use any data we have already collected up until that point, as outlined in this information sheet.
+Your child can withdraw from the registry at any time without needing to provide any explanation.
+If you and your child do decide to withdraw, we will continue to use any data we have already collected up until that point, as outlined in this information sheet.

-If you choose to stop taking part in the study, we would like to continue collecting information about your health from central NHS records.
+If your child chooses to stop taking part in the study, we would like to continue collecting information about their health from central NHS records.
 If you do not want this to happen, tell us and we will stop.

-Withdrawal from the registry will not affect your legal rights, or any medical care you may be receiving.
+Withdrawal from the registry will not affect your child's legal rights, or any medical care your child may be receiving.